 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easy for non-technical users to add, edit and manage content on their website.

-Content management systems not only help businesses with their content creation and editing, they also take care of a number of “behind the scenes” tasks like:
+Content management systems not only help business owners with their content creation and editing, they also take care of a number of “behind the scenes” management tasks like:

 - Generate website navigation elements automatically

 - Store web content in an organized way